ossf/criticality_score/docs/design/milestone_1.md

 * Either JSON or CSV formatted records for each project in UTF-8, including the project url.
 The output will support direct loading into BigQuery.

-#### Signal Collectors
+#### Signal Sources

-Signal collection will be built around multiple signal _collectors_ that produce one or more _signals_ per repository.
+Signal collection will be built around multiple signal _sources_ that fetch one or more _signals_ per repository from an individual source of data.

-Signal collectors fall into one of three categories:
+Signal sources fall into one of three categories:

-* Source repository and hosting signal collectors (e.g. GitHub, Bitbucket, cGit)
+* Source repository and hosting signal sources (e.g. GitHub, Bitbucket, cGit)
-* Issue tracking signal collectors (e.g. GitHub, Bugzilla, JIRA)
+* Issue tracking signal sources (e.g. GitHub, Bugzilla, JIRA)
-* Additional signal collectors (e.g deps.dev)
+* Additional signal sources (e.g deps.dev)

-Each repository can have only one set of signals from a source repository collector and one set of signals from an issue tracking signal collector, but can have signals from many additional collectors.
+Each repository can have only one set of signals from a repository signal source and one set of signals from an issue tracking signal source, but can have signals from many additional sources.

 #### Repository Object

-During the collection process a repository object will be created and passed to each collector.
+During the collection process a repository object will be created and passed to each source.

 As each part of the collection process runs, data will be fetched for a repository.
 The repository object will serve as the interface for accessing